alovajs/alovajs.github.io/docs/01-get-started/01-overview.md

 ## Reasons for choosing alova

-Alova allows you to improve the fluency of the application in terms of requests while writing a small amount of code.
-It provides an out-of-the-box experience, while other request libraries pay more attention to the convenience of network requests.
+Alova is also committed to solving the problem of client network requests, but unlike other request libraries, alova chooses the direction of scenario-based request strategies.
+A good request strategy allows you to write less code to improve the application in the Fluency in requests.
+Alova provides many out-of-the-box scenario-based request strategies.
+At the same time, alova also provides a wealth of features to meet 99% of request requirements.

 If you want to get a smooth application without writing more extra code, you might as well give it a try!

-At the same time, alova also provides a wealth of features to meet 99% of the request requirements, the more complete features are as follows:
+More complete feature is below:

-1. 🕶 Support vue, react, svelte
+1. 🕶 Provide a unified user experience in the three UI frameworks of vue, react, and svelte, seamlessly transplant
 2. 📑 The api design is similar to axios, more simple and familiar
 3. 🍵 Out-of-the-box high-performance request strategy, making the application smoother
-4. 🐦 4kb, only 30% of axios+
+4. 🐦 4kb+, only 30% of axios+
 5. 🔩 High flexibility, compatible with any request library, such as axios, superagent or fetch-api
 6. 🔋 3 data cache modes to improve request performance and reduce server pressure
 7. 🔌 Rich extension functions, you can customize request adapter, storage adapter, middleware, and states hook